-I am currently designing locations inside the persistent universe of ‘Star Citizen‘.
-From cities on planets to space stations I am contributing to the many exciting gameplay spaces Star Citizen is inviting players to explore.
-Here is a selection of the biggest projects on Star Citizen that I’ve been involved in up to this day:
+During my time at Cloud Imperium Games I have designed locations for the persistent universe of ‘Star Citizen‘.
+From cities on planets to space stations I have contributed to the many exciting gameplay spaces Star Citizen is inviting players to explore.
+Here is a selection of the biggest projects on Star Citizen that I’ve been involved in:

 Planet: Hurston (Stanton 1)